-Councils can really help to encourage and support people in their areas to get involved in The Big Lunch - and reap the community benefits, here's how.
+Councils can really help to encourage and support people in their areas to get involved in The Coronation Big Lunch and The Big Lunch 2023 - and reap the community benefits, here's how.

-- Council website, newsletters, publications, events and social media
+- Your council website, newsletters, publications, events and social media;

-- Key message: Encourage residents to request their FREE Big Lunch packs, full of tips and resources to help with their planning
+- Key message: Encourage residents to request their FREE Big Lunch pack, full of tips and resources to help with their planning

 2. Spread the word - internally